TDH-SSI-Hub/wiNBS/README.md

 (see below).
 In the future, this can be made into a convenience function as well.
 Once inside the queue, you can use `nbs_queue_filter()` to activate the filters for any column that uses check boxes as options.
-By default, the text found in `search_for` is sued to find an exact match in the UI options.
+By default, the text found in `search_for` is used to find an exact match in the UI options.
 You may set `grepl=TRUE` to employ pattern matching instead.
 Note that the `select_all` parameter affects if the ‘Select All’ option gets clicked prior to selection of other options.
 ‘Select